United Kingdom Internal Market Act 2020: European Commission

 After The Financial Times had sight of the bill on 6 September and said that Government of the UK appeared intent on breaking international law, Commission President Ursula von der Leyen warned Johnson not to break international law, saying that the UK's implementation of the withdrawal agreement was a "prerequisite for any future partnership".
 On 1 October 2020, the European Commission sent to the UK Government "a letter of formal notice for breaching its obligations under the Withdrawal Agreement" because the latter's refusal to remove the contentious clauses in the bill.
 The letter marked "the first step of an infringement process".

 Ireland

-On 9 September, Irish Taoiseach (Prime Minister) Micheal Martin tweeted "Any negotiation process can only proceed on the basis of trust.
+On 9 September Irish Taoiseach (Prime Minister) Micheál Martin tweeted "Any negotiation process can only proceed on the basis of trust.
 When one party to a negotiation decides that they can change what’s already agreed and incorporated into law, it really undermines trust.
 This is a critical time in the #Brexit process and the stakes are very high."